uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 * Big $\mathcal{O}$ notation
 <!-- .element: class="fragment" -->

+Note: So this is what I intend to to cover in this lecture.
+Some of these may be entirely new topics.
+Don't worry, we will go slowly.

 ---

 <!-- .slide: data-auto-animate -->
 ## Goal

 **formally** define an algorithm

+Note: we want to be certain what we mean when we discuss algorithms.

 --